This code is part of KQCircuits

 if region.is_empty():

-return # ignore the layer
+# Split the layer into z-levels

 intersection = reg & region